The library at the MERL is the most important in the country for the study of the history of British agriculture, the countryside and rural society.

 - conservation issues

 Rare and significant collections

 There are uniquely accessible, extensive runs of historically significant journals from the nineteenth century onwards.
-We have a large number of rare books and specialist collections including herd books, a Milling and Baking Collection, a Dairy Collection and the Robert Dawson Romany History collection.
-We also hold the libraries of the Ministry for Agriculture, Fisheries and Food (MAFF), the Tools and Trades History Society and the Landscape Institute.
+We have a large number of rare books and specialist collections including herd books, a Milling and Baking Collection, a Dairy Collection and the Robert Dawson Romany History Collection.
+We also hold the libraries of the Ministry of Agriculture, Fisheries and Food (MAFF), the Tools and Trades History Society and the Landscape Institute.